Skip to content Department of Commerce Home page

 What is indirect lobbying?

 In the case of Web sites, indirect lobbying would be linking to any Web page that engages in lobbying or encourages such activity.
-Therefore, no Commerce Department organization may host a Web site for any group or organization, regardless of whether Commerce has any control over the content of the site, if that site engages in lobbying or links directly to any page that does.
+No Commerce Department organization may link to such a site, nor may any Commerce Department organization host a Web site for any group or organization, regardless of whether Commerce has any control over the content of the site, if that site engages in lobbying or links directly to any page that does.

 Is there anything else we should know?

 Because Web pages change, a link to an outside Web site may become inappropriate.
-To ensure that Department of Commerce organizations remain compliant with this policy they should periodically check such links.
+To ensure that Department of Commerce organizations remain compliant with this policy, links should be checked on a regularly scheduled basis.
 Inappropriate links must be deleted.

 Resources:

-You may also wish to review the policies on Content Management, Endorsement Disclaimers, and Offsite Notifications.
+You may also wish to review the Content Management, Endorsement Disclaimer, and Offsite Notification policies.